Villages to visit in Provence, South of France (57)

 Beaumes de Venise is a small, picturesque French village named after the old Provencal name for caves – ‘beaumes’, which are to be found in the surrounding hills.

-At the foot of the famous Mont Ventoux, in the Vaucluse, the small perched town of Bédoin overlooks majestically the surroundings.
-The church of Saint Pierre, which dominates its town center, is visible for miles.
-Bedoin is also considered the mecca for cyclists in Provence.
+At the foot of the famous Mont Ventoux, in the Vaucluse, the small town of Bédoin majestically dominates the surroundings.
+The Church of St. Peter, which dominates its town center, is visible for miles.
+Bedoin is also considered an important meeting point for cyclists in Provence.

 The ancient fortified village of Bonnieux is perched high above the Combe de Lourmarin, dominated by the ancient church which marks the skyline.
 The village has a wonderfully Provençal appearance, and is a great base for walking and cycling holidays as well as the wider exploration of the Luberon area.